robusta-dev/robusta/docs/configuration/sinks/mattermost.rst

 .. note::

-    If you are not able to use an admin bot, make sure to include `team_id` in your sink configuration.
+    If you are not able to use an admin bot, there are a few more requirements:
+      * Make sure to include `team_id` in your sink configuration.
+      * In order to receive enrichments like logs or graphs, the bot needs to already be added to the channel
-    Also, be aware that you won't be able to post to private channels with a non-admin bot.
+      * You won't be able to post to private channels with a non-admin bot.

 4. Copy the token value of the bot - it will be used to send all the messages to the channel.